-In our previous blog Recharge Your B2B Social Media Game, we discussed the importance of social media for technology solution providers.
-We also guided you on how you can get started with social media.
+In our previous blog Recharge Your B2B Social Media Game, we discussed the importance of social media marketing for technology solution providers.
+We also guided you on how you can get started with social media marketing.
 Now that you are underway let’s address how you can approach social media to support marketing and sales for complex IT solutions.

 Selling in a technical setting requires understanding your customers’ pain points and working with them to demonstrate how your solution can address their concerns.
 Use this approach with your social media to:

 - Let your customers know you understand their concerns

 - Help potential customers find you when they are searching for information and solutions

 - Demonstrate that you have the knowledge and expertise customers require

 Review your objectives/goals and target market.
 If you haven’t done so already, establish goals and objectives for your social media channels.
 Do you want to promote thought leadership to drive interest in your company?
 Or discuss product benefits and customer success stories to support a complex sales cycle?
 Or perhaps your primary objective is to get potential employees interested in your organization.